Introduction: Why “MC” Is More Than Just a Word

 The Essential Skills of an MC

 So what exactly separates a great MC from the average rapper?
-Successful MCs usually embody four core skills:
+Successful MCs usually embody four core skills.
+These skills are what set hip hop artists apart, as they combine lyrical artistry, live performance, and storytelling in unique ways:

 The ability to hype the audience, control energy, and adapt to live performance.
 An MC doesn’t just rhyme—they move the room.
-Steal techniques from The ultimate rap stage presence & live performance guide and stress-test them in our head-to-head arena at Rap Battle Arena.
+A great MC is remembered for how they performed live, captivating the crowd with their energy.
+The MC also speaks directly to the audience to keep them engaged and connected.
+Steal techniques from The ultimate rap stage presence & live performance guide and stress-test them in our head-to-head arena at Rap Battle Arena. - Freestyle & Improvisation

 Global Evolution of the MC